 Pigeon Key History The island of Pigeon Key is the single most historically significant location in the Florida Keys island chain.
 Since Henry Flagler's original turn-of-the-century work camp, the island has seen some unbelievable uses and changes.
 In this program, students learn the fascinating story that brought this one-of-a-kind island treasure from a work camp to a vacation destination, to the Historical Foundation and Marine Science center that it is today.
 Students then explore Pigeon Key's on-island museum during a scavenger hunt, which allows them to discover a piece of Pigeon Key History for themselves.

 Marine Adaptations In this program, the staff introduce students to the plethora of adaptations that marine organisms have developed for survival.
 From obvious features like fins and gills, to the more obscure such as protective setae of a fireworm, students are immersed in this fascinating topic!
 After discussing everything from claws, camouflage, night vision, and bioluminescence, students are given the opportunity to design their own marine creature!
 An optional evening tide-pooling session can be added to hunt for creatures with nocturnal adaptations.
-Creatures found are brought back to our touch tanks for a more in-depth explanation and handson learning experience.
+Creatures found are brought back to our touch tanks for a more in-depth explanation and hands-on learning experience.

-Plankton Lab

-Plankton produce nearly 70% of the oxygen in the atmosphere yet students tend to know little about them.
-Plankton are fascinating!
-From microscopic algae to larger-than-human-sized jellies, they compromise a dizzying array of animals and plants.
+Plankton Lab Plankton produce nearly 70% of the oxygen in the atmosphere (more than all land plants combined), yet students tend to know little about them.
+Plankton are fascinating; from microscopic algae, to largerthan-human-sized jellies, they compromise a dizzying array of animals and plants.
 After discussing what qualifies an organism as a plankton and how they are ecologically important, students collect plankton from the waters around Pigeon Key.
-Samples are brought back to the classroom to be examined under a microscope to discover their mysteries.
+Samples are brought back to the classroom to be examined under a microscope, where students discover the mysteries of tiny plankton for themselves.
 Students typically find planktonic organisms, fish, and nudibranchs in their samples!
 Squid Anatomy and Dissection Squid belong to a family of unique creatures!
 This program examines the amazing adaptations squid exhibit in order to survive and how this relates to their morphology.
 By exploring the idea that different species live in different environments and therefore have different morphological characteristics, students realize how well adapted each creature is to its unique environment.
 Following the short presentation, students dissect a squid in order to better understand their anatomy and why each feature is important.
+For an added bonus, students are quizzed on squid anatomy.